Overview - Experimental statistics

 Experimental statistics — Overview

-Experimental statistics use new data sources and methods in an effort to better respond to our users' needs in a timely manner.
+Experimental statistics use new data sources and methods to better respond to our users' needs in a timely manner.

 For example, Eurostat is measuring the relationship between income, consumption and wealth at household level.
 Another example is the use of Wikipedia as a new source to produce statistics on the visits to UNESCO World Heritage Sites.
 This is to measure not only the popularity of the sites but also the public's ‘cultural consumption’.